To prevent "description drift" and get information while it's fresh

 To have all parties agree on the facts of the accident, since the "Standards of Fault" will use these facts to find which vehicle (driver) is more than 50% at fault.
 (Only if you're more than 50% at fault will you be assessed points under the Safe Driver Insurance Plan.)

 To save yourself hours of chasing down witnesses, trying to explain your side.

 Get the name and contact information (phone) of any witnesses.

-- Car entering from a side street (not yielding right of way), as with Tina and Cindy, above;
+Car entering from a side street (not yielding right of way);

-- backing into anything (most common in parking lots) as with Carl and Jack, above;
+backing into anything (most common in parking lots);

-Reminder: For a complete list of the “Standards of Fault”, based on years of traffic law cases, and used in determining who’s at fault, click “Standards of Fault”.
+Reminder: For a complete list of the “Standards of Fault”, based on years of traffic law cases, and used in determining who’s at fault, click here.
 Knowledge is your best asset.

 To find out more about what we can do for you, CALL US at (781) 659-2262 Or follow us on any of our social media pages.

 We are local insurance experts serving the South Shore for over 70 years.

 Click below to get a free quote for your personal or business insurance.